 A survey, according to the University of Kansas, “is a way of collecting information that you hope represents the views of the whole community or group in which you are interested.”
 There are three main types of surveys: a census, which asks everyone in a designated population questions.
 This will give you the most accurate information but can be tedious and time-consuming to administer.
 The second is a sample survey, which samples a selection of the selected group.
 If the survey is done well, it should give the same results as surveying the entire group.
 The third is a case study which collects information from a part of a group or community, without trying to choose them for overall representation of the larger population.

-Why surveys are key to a company’s growth
+2. Why customer satisfaction surveys are key to a company’s growth

 Done right, a survey can tell a company a lot about the motivations, actions, behaviours, client satisfaction and needs of its customers, according to Lempera.
 It also gives you the opportunity to be proactive instead of reactive.
 “There are companies that start off with thinking, ‘What can we design?
 Okay, now that we’ve designed this, how can we try to fit it into what a consumer needs and how can we try to market and sell it to people?’” he says.
 Instead, when informed with proper consumer insights, companies can design products around those needs rather than designing products that they hope they’ll find a need that they can sell against.